eduardz1/CUDA-Path-Tracer/report/report.typ

   == Querying for Rays

-  // talk about getRay (pseudocode), show image with the querying in the circle inscribed in each pixel For the ray querying we used the Get2Rays function.
+  For the ray querying we used the Get2Rays function.
 In order to achieve anti-aliasing, we sample an area of half-pixel around the center of each pixel.
 This results in smoother edges in the rendered picture and in the same way more realistic pictures.

   #figure(